 The drive was livelier than usual tonight.
-It started with a Long tailed porcupine sighting, then a few civets, Mike briefly spotted a Leopard cat and then we hit gold.
+It started with a Long-tailed porcupine sighting, then a few civets, Mike briefly spotted a Leopard cat and then we hit gold.

 The torrential rain over the last few days created a multitude of roadside pools in the forest.
 We were driving past one such pool when Mike suddenly had Lang stop the car and whispered: Otter civet young!
 I could see a bundle of small furry animals semi-waddle semi-race from the road into the tall grass.
-We had another brief look at them as they traversed a more open patch of grass, before they disappeared from view behind a thick patch of grass right on the bank of the pond.
+We had another brief look at them as they traversed a more open patch of grass before they disappeared from view behind a thick patch of grass right on the bank of the pond.
 I managed to snap a single image of them, as did Jens.
-Neither of our photos were much to look at, but they did show two animals.
+Neither of our photos was much to look at, but they did show two animals.

 Having just spotted one of the most rarely seen mammals in the world, we were too excited to simply drive away.
 We decided to stake them out.
-For a long time nothing happened.
+For a long time, nothing happened.
 Mike crept a little closer to the pond and was able to confirm that the youngsters were still there.
 They must be waiting for their mom.
 So were we; holding our breath.